 With a 20w plug, a full charge took me just around 90 minutes.
 While charging to 50% took around 30 minutes.
-This is far from the quickest around (Xiaomi’s 11T Pro can go from 0-100% in about 17 minutes) but it’s still adequate.
+This is far from the quickest around, but still adequate.

 Wireless charging is an option, though it’s always going to be slower even if you use a 15w enabled MagSafe charger.
 Most Qi chargers tend to top out at 7.5w when you’re charging an iPhone, so they’ll take a good number of hours to give you a full charge.